Leopold Wahlstedt: Odd

-Wahlstedt joined Odd from Arendal ahead of the 2021 season.
+Wahlstedt joined the Eliteserien side Odd from Arendal ahead of the 2021 season as a backup for Sondre Rossbach.
 On 12 September 2021, he made his Eliteserien debut for the club in a 1–1 draw against Bodø/Glimt.
+From that date, he made the place his own.
+In the following two seasons, he was considered the best and most potential goalkeeper in Eliteserien, with many rumors of moving to bigger clubs.
+Representatives from clubs such as Liverpool, Villarreal and FC Schalke 04 were present during the games at Skagerak Arena.